Mineral blocks for horses – are they they best idea?

 - You can always use a salt block, as an extra to his dosage, in case your horse is in the mood for some salt.

-I’d rather mix my own salt into my horse’s feed.
-Then I know every day that his diet is the best it can be.
+I’d rather mix salt into my horse’s feed.
+Then I know daily that his diet is the best it can be.

 But what about that natural rock salt that looks like quartz?

 - These salts vary in their mineral and salt content, it really depends on where they are sourced and produced.
-There are some that seem to have proper minerals, but again the dilemma boils down to your horse using them.
+Some seem to have proper minerals, but the dilemma boils down to your horse using them.

-You can absolutely give your horse a mineral block that’s not for cattle.
+You can give your horse a mineral block that’s not for cattle.

-- You can absolutely give your horse a salt block.
+- You can absolutely give your horse a mineral block.
 Just make sure the requirements are met with feed or supplement, and the blocks are just extra.

 - Sometimes the mineral blocks cost more, so factor that in also.
 If you have a horse that has a perfectly balanced diet, you won’t need a mineral block, as that might give him too much of some things, which throws it all out of whack.